-Xbox Series X review: The New & Powerful Next-Gen Console
+Xbox Series X review: The Amazingly Powerful Next-Gen Console

 The Xbox Series X, the next-gen console from Microsoft, is finally here.
 Released in mid-November 2020, the Xbox Series X console comes with a unique design, a powerful hardware specs similar to a powerful gaming PC, delivering stunning graphics and smooth gameplay.